13kailouis/aivideonaration/README.md

 If the landing page is served separately from the full editor, provide the target URL in a `LAUNCH_URL` environment variable.
 Visitors clicking **Get Started** will be redirected there.

+The app tracks the number of video renders per day.
+Anonymous users can render up to **2** videos daily, while Google‑authenticated users may render up to **5**.